 2. Because people learn from bad experiences, second marriages are more successful than first marriages.

+That’s not true.
 Although many people who divorce have successful subsequent marriages, the divorce rate of remarriages is higher than that of first marriages.2

 3. Living together before marriage is a good way to reduce the chances of eventually divorcing.

 Many studies have found that those who live together before marriage have a considerably higher chance of divorcing.
 The reasons for this aren’t well understood.
 In part, the type of people who are willing to co-habit may also be the same types who are more willing to divorce.
 There’s evidence that the act of cohabitation generates attitudes in people that are more conducive to divorce.
-There is the attitude that relationships are temporary and easily can be ended.3
+Plus there is the attitude that relationships are temporary and easily can be ended.3